BalaBalusu/practice/README.md

 # practice
-coding using python, everything i put here now is random
+coding using python, everything i put here now is random.
+Will add details on branches in future